-This day, we will continue to the monastery of Saghmosavank, standing at the edge of the picturesque canyon Kasakh, where a meeting with Yezidis will be hold.
+Today, we continue on to the monastery of Saghmosavank, sitting on the edge of the picturesque Kasakh Canyon, where you'll have the opportunity to meet some local Yezidis.
 The Yezidis, also called Yazidis, are a small religious minority of Kurdish language.
-After this exciting discovery, hiking through fields to the Fortress of Amberd for visiting the fortress and the church.
-After, drive to the village Odzoun to see the Odzun Basilica (VI c).
-Stop at a villager's home, where a warm welcome will be waiting for you, participation in preparation of a traditional barbeque.
-Degustation of homemade walnut confiture and herbal tea of the region.
-If we are lucky, there will also be honey.
-Overnight homestay in Odzoun.
+Afterwards, our hike continues to the Fortress of Amberd, where you'll stop off to visit the spectacular fortress and its church.
+In the afternoon, you'll be driven to Odzoun Village to see the 6th-Century Odzun Basilica.
+You'll also have the time to stop off at a local villager's home, where a warm welcome will be waiting for you along with a traditional BBQ.
+After sampling some homemade walnut jam and herbal tea, you'll have an overnight homestay in Odzoun.

 Duration of hiking 3-4h, distance 13km, altitude ↑150m ↓300m

-Breakfast.
-Transfer by bus to Dilijan national park.
-Then, direction to Lake Parz, a small lake in a forest on the altitude of 1350m.
-From there we'll go for a hike through beautiful forest that will bring us to the monastery of Goshavank.
+Breakfast, then bus transfer to the picturesque Dilijan National Park.
+From there, you'll head on to Lake Parz, a small lake in a forest at the altitude of 1,350m.
+From there we'll go for a hike through beautiful forest scenery that will bring us to the monastery of Goshavank.
 Settled in the valley, it was founded in 1181 by the monk and famous jurist, Mkhitar Gosh, author of the first Armenian civil code.
-Continuation and visit to Haghartsin Monastery.
-Here, the combination of natural and architectural beauty is very impressive.
-Discovery of the ancient craftsman’s district in Dilijan and visit of a Molokans family - the "Amishes" of the Caucasus.
-They form a small community among Armenian minorities.
-Transfer to the village Tsaghkunk, where a delicious dinner will be served.
-Overnight in a cozy guesthouse in Tsaghkunk.
+In the afternoon, we'll continue on to Haghartsin Monastery for the ultimate combination of natural and architectural beauty.
+You'll also get to discover the ancient craftsman’s district in Dilijan and visit a Molokans family - the 'Amish' of the Caucasus.
+Next, you'll be transferred to the village of Tsaghkunk, where a delicious dinner will be waiting for you.
+Overnight in a cosy guesthouse in Tsaghkunk.

-This morning, you will be transferred to Lake Sevan - «Blue Pearl» of Armenia.
-This huge mountain lake, which covers 5% of Armenia’s surface, is about 2000 metres above sea level and is the second highest freshwater lake in the world.
-Then, visit of the peninsula and Sevanavank, with its two small churches.
-Next stop is Noradouz - cemetery of crosstones (khachkars).
-The city is widely known thanks to its great number of unique khachkars, mostly of the XIII to XVII c.
-After that, direction to the south of the country and continue the trip by Selim pass.
-On the way, visit Selim Caravanserai, witness on the ancient Silk Road, situated 2410m above sea level.
-According to the two building inscriptions, the caravanserai was built by Prince Orbelyan Chesar.
-Degustation of regional pakhlava and Armenian cognac.
-Continuation to Hermon.
-Dinner and overnight in cottages of Hermon.
-Relax in the nature (pool, sauna, gym).
-No hike for this day.
+Morning transfer to Lake Sevan, the 'Blue Pearl' of Armenia!
+This huge mountain lake, which covers 5% of Armenia’s surface, is about 2,000 metres above sea level and is the second highest freshwater lake in the world.
+Then, you'll head on to Sevanavank, with its two small but beautiful churches.
+Next stop: Noradouz - a cemetery of crosstones (khachkars).
+The city is widely known thanks to its number of unique khachkars dating back to the 13th and 17th Century.
+After, you'll continue south on the Selmi Pass.
+En-route, you'll visit Selim Caravanserai, witness to the ancient Silk Road between Persia and the Occident, situated 2,410m above sea level.
+According to the two building inscriptions, the ancient caravanserai was built by Prince Orbelyan Chesar.
+Finally, a tasting session of regional pakhlava and Armenian cognac awaits you before your journey on to Hermon.
+Dinner and overnight in a cottage in Hermon, where you can relax in the pool or sauna.